 Vintage Necchi sewing machines can be just as useful today as when they were made.
 These quality Italian sewing machines hold their value well, and they are in demand among sewing enthusiasts who prefer using vintage equipment.
-Find out about the different Necchi sewing machine models and what makes these machine valuable.
+Find out about the different Necchi sewing machine models and what makes these machines valuable.

 History of Necchi Sewing Machines